Over the past seven decades, various actors have portrayed Bruce Wayne, a.k.a. Batman, in the movies, on television, and even on the radio.

 Batman v Superman: Dawn of Justice (2016); The Justice League Part One (2017); The Justice League Part Two (2019)

-In the follow-up to 2013's Man of Steel, Affleck's Batman will duke it out with Henry Cavill's Superman.
+In the follow-up to 2013's Man of Steel, Affleck's Batman duked it out with Henry Cavill's Superman.
 The move to cast Ben Affleck as the Caped Crusader was, to put it mildly, controversial.
+Also controversial: how awful the movie was.
 He was then cast in the future Justice League movies directed by Zack Snyder - who also directed Man of Steel.
 (Once upon a time the JL movie had been slated for a 2010 release, was to be directed by George Miller, and had Armie Hammer as Batman.)

 By the way, this list is by no means complete; these are just the notable ones that come to my mind.
 For a surprisingly long list, check this page out on IMDB.com (thanks rooty).